Commercial

 When eight channels is the smarter buy

-• The buyer is already discussing more than four scenes.
+• You are already discussing more than four scenes.

 • The site may add intercom, garage, rear-lane, shed or side-gate coverage later.